simpleg-eu/cp-config/docs/docs/endpoints.md

 Query parameters:

+* `stage`: for now, git branch from which the configuration will be retrieved.
 * `environment`: environment from which the configuration will be retrieved.
 * `component`: component from which the configuration will be retrieved.